jarechalde/H_DB_PROJECT/README.md

 clean install
 ```

-And the Maven build tool will take care of everyth
+And the Maven build tool will take care of everything for us, like running the different tests that we set for the project and it will create a simple java file that can be run.

-## Operating the database
+## Operating the application

 ### Main menu